 The bill, H.B.
-No. 4954, proposes amendments to the composition of the advisory committee for metal recycling entities as outlined in Section 1956.017(b) of the Occupations Code.
-The key change is an increase in the number of committee members from 15 to 17.
-The new composition includes specific representatives from law enforcement agencies, metal recycling entities, and industries affected by theft of regulated materials.
+No. 4954, proposes amendments to the composition of the advisory committee for metal recycling entities in Texas.
+It increases the number of committee members from 15 to 17 and specifies the representation required from various sectors.
+The new composition includes representatives from local law enforcement agencies, metal recycling entities, industries affected by theft of regulated materials, and sheriffs from counties of varying populations.
 Notably, the bill adds two new positions: one sheriff with experience in investigating the theft of tubular steel used in oil and gas drilling, and one member representing the oil and gas industry.

 Additionally, the bill mandates that the public safety director of the Department of Public Safety appoint the two new members as soon as practicable after the bill's effective date, which is set for September 1, 2025.
-This expansion aims to enhance the committee's effectiveness in addressing issues related to metal recycling and theft prevention.
+This legislative change aims to enhance the advisory committee's effectiveness by ensuring a broader and more relevant representation of stakeholders involved in metal recycling and related industries.

 Statutes affected: